 Columbia University fellowship awards often consist of teaching or research appointments in addition to a supplemental stipend.
 By applying for fellowship in your admissions application or through your department as a continuing student, you are also considered for possible teaching or research appointments.
 There is no separate application for these appointments.
 These awards are considered part of your University fellowship.

 Each Fellow is required to submit evidence of at least one effort to obtain funding from an agency external to the University.
-Generally, applications to external foundations are due early in the Fall semester for funding the next academic year (for example, an application due in early October 2012 would be for funding in the 2012-13 academic year).
-To help with this process, the Financial Aid Office publishes "A Selected List of Fellowships" listing a number of fellowships for which students in various areas may be eligible.
-The "Selected List", as well as examples of successful proposals, are available in 107 Low and in the Graduate Student Lounge, 301 Philosophy Hall.
-Fellowship workshops are held for many of the major competitions during the Fall semester in the Graduate Student Lounge, 301 Philosophy.
+Generally, applications to external foundations are due early in the Fall semester for funding the next academic year (for example, an application due in early October 2013 would be for funding in the 2014-15 academic year).
+For more information, see the External Fellowships page.

 U.S. citizens or Permanent Residents who are recipients of fellowship awards, which include teaching or research responsibilities, are required to complete the financial aid forms for the federal aid programs.
 Students must submit the Columbia University Application for Loans and Work-Study and must have completed the Free Application for Federal Student Aid (FAFSA).
 The financial information contained in these documents will NOT alter the amount of the fellowship award from GSAS.